balazsholczer/Git-Demo/readme.txt

 First Git Repo
-	This is the first commit to git repository
+	This is the first commit to git

+	Ezt beleteszem